GitKraken Desktop Documentation

 Managing Saved Automations

-After creating your first automation you will now see a list of all your saved automations on GitKraken.dev.
-From this screen you can add additional automations, disable/enable, delete, sort, edit and duplicate your saved automations.
+After creating your first automation, you’ll see a list of all your saved automations on GitKraken.dev.
+From this screen, you can add, disable/enable, delete, sort, edit, or duplicate automations.

 Sort Automations